Overview

 Admission Requirements

-Completed nursing program applications must be submitted by February 1st to be considered for priority acceptance.
+Your completed nursing program application must be submitted by February 1st to be considered for priority acceptance.
 Applications that are received between February 1st and March 15th will be reviewed for consideration if spots remain available in the incoming class.
-Submission of a completed application is the responsibility of the nursing candidate.
+Submission of a completed application is your responsibility.
 Incomplete applications will not be considered.

 - Attend a mandatory Nursing Information Session.